 Apple gradually lowered the Lisa’s price.

-The Mac is even more fun and easy than the Lisa!
+The Mac’s even more fun and easy than the Lisa!
 It appeals to beginners scared of computers.
 Advanced computerists like it also, because it feels ultra-modern, handles graphics quickly, and passes data from one program to another simply.

-Since the Mac’s so easy to use and priced nearly as low as IBM clones, many people have bought it.
-Lots of software’s been developed for it — much more than for the Lisa.
+The Mac’s original version ran too slowly, but later versions run faster.
+Since the Mac was so easy to use and priced low enough, many people bought it.
+Lots of software was developed for it — much more than for the Lisa.

 Let’s take a closer look at the various early Macs.…

 Original Mac Apple began selling the Mac for $2495.
-The Mac’s original version consisted of three parts: the mouse, the keyboard, and the system unit.
+The Mac’s original version included 3 parts: the mouse, the keyboard, and the system unit.

-That Mac was called the original 128K Mac because it includes 128K of RAM (plus 64K of ROM).
+That Mac was called the original 128K Mac because it included 128K of RAM (plus 64K of ROM).

 Then Apple invented an improvement called the 512K Mac because it included 512K of RAM.
-(It used two rows of 256K chips instead of two rows of 64K chips.)
-Apple wanted to call it the “Big Mac” but feared that customers would think it was a hamburger.
+Apple wanted to call it the “Big Mac” but feared that customers would think it a hamburger.

-Mac SE In 1987, Apple introduced an even fancier Mac, called the Mac SE.
+Mac SE In 1987, Apple shipped an even fancier Mac, the Mac SE.
 It ran software 15% faster than the Mac Plus because it contains a cleverer ROM (256K instead of 128K) and fancier support chips.
 It was also more expandable: it let you insert extra circuitry more easily.
-The keyboard cost extra: you could buy the standard keyboard (which had 81 keys) or the extended keyboard (which had 105 keys and cost more).
+The keyboard cost extra: you could buy the standard keyboard (which had 81 keys) or the extended keyboard (which had 105 keys).

-Instead of sticking you with a 9-inch black-and-white monitor, it let you use any kind of monitor you wish: you could choose big or small; you could choose black-and-white or gray-scale or color.
+Instead of sticking you with a 9-inch black-and-white monitor, it let you use any kind of monitor you wish: you could choose big or small, choose black-and-white or gray-scale or color.
 The monitor cost extra; so did the keyboard (standard or extended) and video card (which you put into a slot and attached the monitor to).